slamora/brackets-wiki/Extension-Registry-Architecture.md

 * simple
 * reliable

 *Fast* because speed is a feature that users appreciate, *simple* because we really want to spend more of our time building Brackets itself rather than extension infrastructure and *reliable* because we don't want our users to be thwarted in their attempts to install extensions.
+We also want reliability in terms of not losing our extension data.

-To achieve these three goals, I recommend that the extension registry is built on two distinct parts:
+The complete registry will be built in two parts:

-* The *registry*, which is responsible for providing Brackets users with the extension listing information as well as the extension packages themselves
+* The *repository*, which is responsible for providing Brackets users with the extension listing information as well as the extension packages themselves
-* The *api*, which is responsible for managing the registry
+* The *registry*, which is responsible for managing the repository

+The initial version of the registry will provide an web-based interface for uploading packages.
+Extension authors will authenticate using OAuth with GitHub.

-## Simplicity: Node-based API Server on EC2 ##
+## Simplicity: Node-based Registry Server on EC2 ##

 Node offers a number of features that make it well-suited to serving as the platform for the API: